Borama Awdal, Somalia Travel Guide

 Difficulty varies from easy strolls on flatter terrain to moderate climbs in rugged areas.

-Certain isolated certain places might contain unexploded ordnance from past conflicts.
-Keep to populated-traveled paths and consistently use a local guide.
+Some remote it's possible that some areas contain unexploded ordnance from past conflicts.
+Stick to well-traveled paths and consistently use a local guide.

 Borama offers genuine opportunities for cultural immersion through daily interactions.